 I also used my favorite fiber for this project - it's a wool/alpaca blend.
 I've used it twice now, and both times it's taken the dye very well.
 I had also read that the boiled (gasp) madder dye makes the best orange with a tin mordant - and so, as mentioned in my last post, I used a tin mordant for this fiber.
 I have since bottled my tin mordant and am keeping it in the fridge for next time.
 I've read that I can keep it indefinitely and just re-charge it with 3/4 of the amount of tin next time I want to use it.
 It makes things simpler for me (especially now that I have a dedicated dye mini-fridge for my studio), and it keeps my tin out of the water system or my back yard soil, since I'm not dumping it.
+As it turns out, it is also a fairly economical mordant, as it requires only a very small amount added to the water.
+I only needed 0.05oz to the water to mordant the fiber for this project.

 Weld